-Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-isolate for 14 days (and work or learn remotely) for 14 days.
+Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-quarantine (and work or learn remotely) as per the current recommendation from the New Hampshire Department of Health and Human Services

-Any student who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate and learn remotely for 14 days after returning to New England.
+Any student who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return is required to self-quarantine and learn remotely self-quarantine as per the current recommendation from the New Hampshire Department of Health and Human Services after returning to New England.

-Any employee who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to selfisolate for 14 days and must contact our Human Resources Department as soon as possible.
+Any employee who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return is required to self-quarantine as per the current recommendation from the New Hampshire Department of Health and Human Services and must contact our Human Resources Department as soon as possible.